zigster64/datastar.http.zig/README.md

 }
 ```

-Keep reading to see what happens now when the callback is invoked, and do the broadcast
-using `publishCatList`

-There is a variant of publish where you only want to publish to subscribers with a specific
+There is also a variant of publish where you only want to publish to subscribers with a specific
 Session.
 This is used in `examples/022_petshop.zig` for example, when setting user preferences
 then it only publishes an update to it's own session, not the whole world.

 ```zig
   pub fn publishSession(self: *Self, topic: []const u8, session: SessionType) !void
 ```

+Keep reading to see what happens now when the callback is invoked, and do the broadcast
+using `publishCatList`

 ## Pub/Sub - 4) Writing the Callback function